 Hearing Protection - Limiting Volume to Safe Levels

-Given that your child's heading does not fully develop until their late teens you will want to protect their hearing as best as possible.
-Listening to loud music for extended periods of time can have serious consequences on your kids hearing later in life.
+Given that your child's heading does not fully develop until their late teens, you will want to protect their hearing as best as possible.
+Listening to loud music for extended periods can have severe consequences for your kids hearing later in life.

-One option is monitoring their volume levels yourself, another is to use a volume lock app that restricts the decibel level of the device.
-Another easier option is that you can have headphones and earbuds with built-in volume reduction that stops children damaging their hearing.
-This saves you time on checking yourself and stops them from bypassing a parental lock on mobile devices.
+One option is monitoring their volume levels yourself; another is to use a volume lock app that restricts the decibel level of the device.
+Another easier option is that you can have headphones and earbuds with built-in volume reduction that stops children from damaging their hearing.
+This saves you time on checking yourself and prevents them from bypassing a parental lock on mobile devices.

 We think the last option is the easiest because it is a set and forget solution and works with any device the plug the headphones into.
-All the headphones we have recommended come with a decibel limitation on the volume of at least 86db (decibels) which is well under the safe volume level for children recommended by W.H.O.
+All the headphones we have recommended come with a decibel limitation on the volume of at least 86db (decibels) which is well under the safe volume level for children supported by W.H.O.
 (World Health Organisation), that should keep the little ones safe for years to come.

 Price - How much should you spend on your kid's headphones?